pdgilbert/eg_stm_hal/README.md

 ## Building Examples

-To build the examples use
+To build the examples cd into one of the board directories, eg cd boards/bluepill and use
 ```rust
 cargo build  --target $TARGET  --features $MCU --example xxx
 ```
-where `xxx` is one of the examples from the table above, and `TARGET` and `MCU` are environment variables for your processor.
+where `xxx` is one of the examples from the table above, and `TARGET` and `MCU` are environment variables for your processor (and corresponding to the board directory).
 Boards indicated above use one of
 ```
   export MCU=stm32f103 TARGET=thumbv7m-none-eabi     # bluepill            Cortex-M3
   export MCU=stm32f100 TARGET=thumbv7m-none-eabi     # none-stm32f100      Cortex-M3